giuliamasoero/giuliamasoero.github.io/content/home/posts.md

 headless: true

 # Activate this widget? true/false
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 80

-title: Recent Posts
-subtitle:
+active: true

+title: News & updates
+subtitle: 'Talks, papers, media — and the occasional swift sighting'

 content:
   # Filter on criteria